smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/QuickstartGuide.md

 On Windows, open  the Start Menu.
 Right-click on  _Command Prompt_ and choose "Run as administrator".
 Answer "Yes" to the confirmation dialog.

 On Mac, open the _Terminal_ app.
+On Linux open a terminal.

-In either case use the `cd` command to move to the folder to which you saved the installer, above.
+In any case use the `cd` command to move to the folder to which you saved the installer, above.
 Then on Windows type:

 ```
 rifInstaller.exe